RootOfCode/Neon-Typeracer/README.md

 Shows the live 3D race, the typing prompt, the analog speedometer, the minimap, AI positions, and all gameplay stats.

 ### Finish screen
-Displays final rank, WPM, drift score, selected map, difficulty, credits breakdown, and ghost status (new record or defended).
+Displays final rank, WPM, drift score, selected map, difficulty, lap count, credits breakdown, and ghost status (new record or defended).

 ## Project structure